wallabyjs/ngCliWebpackSample/README.md

 # Wallaby.js

-The repo contains working wallaby.js configuration file.
-Note that you'll also need to create [this file](https://github.com/wallabyjs/ngCliWebpackSample/blob/master/src/wallabyTest.ts) in your project to get it working.
+**To get wallaby.js working** after you have generated your project with `angular-cli`, you'll need to do the following:
+- Add the [wallaby.js config file](https://github.com/wallabyjs/ngCliWebpackSample/blob/master/wallaby.js) to the project.
+- Add the [wallaby.js test bootstrap file](https://github.com/wallabyjs/ngCliWebpackSample/blob/master/src/wallabyTest.ts) to the project.
+- Run `npm install wallaby-webpack angular2-template-loader --save-dev`.

 # NgCliWebpackSample